-Serbia: Wind park projects, investors and project frameworks22.
-January 2016. / News Serbia Energy
+Serbia: Wind park projects, investors and project frameworks, News Serbia Energy

 At the beginning of December last year Serbian parliament adopted the Strategy of energy development of the Republic of Serbia until 2025, which is supposed to trace the “long term desired way of energy development” of Serbia.